kicaj29/angular-examples/README.md

 ## Forms examples
 This is bigger chapter that covers:
-1. Simple custom control and usage in reactive and template driven forms
+1. Simple custom control including multiple custom validators and usage in reactive and template driven forms
-2. Complex custom control including custom validation and usage in reactive and template driven forms
+2. Complex custom control including multiple custom validators and usage in reactive and template driven forms
 2. Example with reactive forms
 4. Example with template driven forms